victorlga/dow25-sharpe-montecarlo/README.md

 └── README.md            # This file
 ```

-## Development Notes

-This project was developed with a focus on both performance and code clarity.
+## AI Usage Disclosure

 The codebase was reviewed and enhanced using Claude.ai to improve code organization, documentation, and performance characteristics.

-Key development decisions:
-- Choosing Haskell as a learning opportunity to explore functional programming concepts
-- Implementing strict evaluation patterns to optimize numeric computations
-- Leveraging parallelism to handle the computationally intensive nature of portfolio optimization

-The architecture aims to be scalable, allowing for future enhancements such as additional optimization methods, different objective functions, or more sophisticated constraints.